SaikiranAsamwar/Node.js-Media-Compressor-Devops/CI-CD-SETUP-GUIDE.md

 **Click:** Save

-### 7.3 Verify Jenkinsfile in Repository
+### 8.3 Verify Jenkinsfile in Repository

-Ensure your Jenkinsfile exists in the repository root:
+Ensure your Jenkinsfile exists in the repository root with the following structure:

 ```groovy
 pipeline {